NodebotsCapeTown/NodebotsDay2014/SoccerbotChallenges.md

 #Soccerbot challenges

-Now that you have built a Soccerbot let's put it threw it's paces.
+Now that you have built a Soccerbot let's put it through it's paces.

+Each challenge will require you to program your soccerbot so that is can perform the challenge.
+No touch the keyboard during a challenge.

 ##Individual bot challenges

-The soccerbot with the lowest time and the most goals wins
+The soccerbot with the lowest time and the most goals wins.

 ###Challenge One